samaea/AzureDevOpsAppService/readme.md

     Congratulations, your code should now be in Azure DevOps.

-### Task 2: Create local git repo from your VSTS git repo
+### Task 2: Create local git repo from your Azure Repos

 There are a number of ways to create a local git repo and there are a number of tools which you can use.